A strategy plan for defining the testing approach, what you want to accomplish and how you are going to achieve it.

 Define test management and automation tools required for test execution.
 For performance, load and security testing describe the test approach and tools required.
 Mention whether it is open source or commercial tool and how many users are supported on it and plan accordingly.

 As mentioned in our last UAT article, unplanned release cycle could result into different software versions on test and UAT environments.
 Release management plan with proper version history will ensure test execution of all modifications in that release.

 E.g. set build management process which will answer – where new build should make available, where it should be deployed, when to get the new build, from where to get the production build, who will give the go, the no-go signal for production release etc.

 List all risks that you envision.
 Provide a clear plan to mitigate these risks and also a contingency plan in case if you see these risks in reality.

 Step #7 – Review and Approvals:

 Test strategy is not a piece of paper.
 It’s the reflection of whole QA activities in software testing life cycle.
 Refer this document time to time in test execution process and follow plan till the software release.
-When project nears the release date it’s fairly easy cut on testing activities by ignoring what you have defined in test strategy document.
-But it is advisable to discuss with your team whether or not cutting down on any particular activity will help for release without any potential risk of major issues post release.
+When project nears the release date it’s fairly easy to cut on testing activities by ignoring what you have defined in test strategy document.
+But it is advisable to discuss with your team whether or not cutting down on any particular activity will help for release without any potential risk of major issues post-release.

-I’m sure developing a good test strategy plan and committing to follow it will definitely improve testing process and quality of the software.
+I’m sure developing a good test strategy plan and committing to follow it will definitely improve the testing process and quality of the software.
 It would be my pleasure if this article inspires you to write a test strategy plan for your project!

 If you like this post please consider sharing it with your friends!